Definitions and Abbreviations

 CSI and LSI are two similar measures of calcium saturation in the water.
 LSI is a simplified version designed for manual calculation, while CSI is a more precise version that requires computer assistance to calculate.
 When the saturation index is too negative the water will try to dissolve calcium out of pool surfaces.
 A low saturation index is a problem for pools with plaster/pebble/quartz/tile surfaces.
 When the saturation index is too positive the water will tend to deposit calcium on the pool surfaces.
 A high saturation index is a problem for any kind of pool.

 Sometimes called stabilizer or conditioner, it helps protect the chlorine from 'burning off' in direct sunlight.
 Too little and most of your chlorine can be lost in about 30 minutes of direct sun.
 Too much and it interferes with your chlorine's ability to sanitizer and kill algae.
-Recommended range is 30-50 ppm unless you have a salt water chlorine generator, then the recommended range is somewhere between 50-100 ppm depending on the manufacturer of your unit.
+For outdoor pools the recommended range is 30-50 ppm unless you have a salt water chlorine generator, then the recommended range is 70-80 ppm.
+For indoor pools the recommended target is around 20 ppm.

 DE is made up of fossilized diatoms (porous, sponge like microscopic organism).
-It is used in DE filters to provide particularly fine filtering.
+It is used in DE filters to provide particularly fine filtering and as an additive for sand filters to improve filtering.
 Pool grade DE has been heat treated and is a mild carcinogen if the power is inhaled.
 DE is also available without heat treatment for use in gardening.
 Gardening DE is safer to handle but doesn't work at all well in filters.

 A stabilized, granular, fast-dissolving form of chlorine (chlorinated isocyanurate).
 Because of it's fast dissolving nature it is sometimes sold as 'shock' (not a good idea since it will raise CYA levels fairly quickly).
 It is mildly acidic and will lower pH and TA.
 Causes CYA to rise with continued use so it is not a good choice for those with cartridge filters or in climates that do not winterize pools and have an extended swim season.
 It will add .9 parts CYA for every 1 part chlorine it adds.